mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingModels.md

 A model is not valid if:
 * the model's name contains spaces;
-* its objective function and constraints use invalid variables or distinct variables with the same name
+* its objective function or constraints use invalid variables or distinct variables with the same name
 * it uses multiple constraints with the same label.

 To verify that an individual model is valid check if the ``Model/validationErrors`` property returns an empty list.